centreon/centreon-documentation/versioned_docs/version-22.10/administration/centreon-ha/acceptance-guide.md

 pcs resource move centreon
 ```

-The centreon resource is now relocated and cluster is OK, verify with `crm_mon -fr` on any node.
+The centreon resource is now relocated and the cluster is OK, verify with `crm_mon -fr` on any node.

 ```text
 Cluster Summary: